aws/sagemaker-python-sdk/doc/overview.rst

 - `Using the TensorFlow estimator with hyperparameter tuning <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/hyperparameter_tuning/tensorflow_mnist/hpo_tensorflow_mnist.ipynb>`__
 - `Bringing your own estimator for hyperparameter tuning <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/hyperparameter_tuning/r_bring_your_own/hpo_r_bring_your_own.ipynb>`__
 - `Analyzing results <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/hyperparameter_tuning/analyze_results/HPO_Analyze_TuningJob_Results.ipynb>`__

+You can also find these notebooks in the **Hyperprameter Tuning** section of the **SageMaker Examples** section in a notebook instance.
+For information about using sample notebooks in a SageMaker notebook instance, see `Use Example Notebooks <https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-nbexamples.html>`__ in the AWS documentation.

 For more detailed explanations of the classes that this library provides for automatic model tuning, see: